-7 In its prior advisory opinions, the Commission has approved a number of 8 arrangements designed to ensure that corporations do not forward illegal contributions to 9 political committees and thereby enable treasurers to comply with the Commission's 10 regulations.
-See 11 CFR 103.3(b); Advisory Opinions 2009-32 (Jorgensen), 2007-04 11 (Atlatl), 2004-19 (Dollar Vote), and 2002-07 (Careau).
-For example, in Advisory 12 Opinion 1991-20 (Call Interactive), the Commission required a provider of 900 line 13 services to use reverse directories and audioscripts to identify callers and calls from 14 foreign nationals, corporations, and labor organizations, as well as to guard against 15 "contributions in the name of another by reimbursement."
-See Advisory Opinion 16 1991-20 (Call Interactive).
-The Commission also required the service provider to 17 forward information gathered from these tools to the recipient political committees.
-Id.; 18 see also Advisory Opinion 1991-26 (Versatel).
-In Advisory Opinion 2004-19 19 (Dollar Vote), the Commission approved screening procedures that relied on contributor 20 certifications as to the legality of the contributions, identified individual contributors, and compared residential and billing addresses to guard against corporate contributions.
-In

-Advisory Opinion 2007-04 (Atlatl), the Commission approved procedures that entailed
+- 1 (Atlatl), 2004-19 (DollarVote), and 2002-07 (Careau).
+For example, in Advisory - 2 Opinion 1991-20 (Call Interactive), the Commission required a provider of 900 line - 3 services to use reverse directories and audioscripts to identify callers and calls from - 4 foreign nationals, corporations, and labor organizations, as well as to guard against - 5 "contributions in the name of another by reimbursement."
+See Advisory Opinion - 6 1991-20 (Call Interactive).
+The Commission also required the service provider to - 7 forward information gathered from these tools to the recipitmt political committees.
+Id.; - 8 see also Advisory Opinion 1991-26 (Versatel).
+In Advisory Opinion 2004-19 - 9 (DollarVote), the Commission approved screening procedures that relied on contributor - 10 certifications as to the legality of the contributions, identified individual contributors, and - compared residential and billing addresses to guard against corporate contributions.
+In - 12 Advisory Opinion 2007-04 (Atlatl), the Commission approved procedures that entailed - 13 certifications as to the legality of contributions and that forwarded contributor - 14 identification information to recipient political committees. - 15 CTIA's alternative safeguard is similar to those approved by the Commission in - prior advisory opinions.
+See Advisory Opinions 2010-21 (ReCellular), 2010-06 (Famos), - 17 2007-04 (Atlatl), 2006-34 (Working Assets), 2004-19 (Dollar Vote), 2002-07 (Careau), - 18 1995-09 (NewtWatch).
+Accordingly, CTIA's proposed certifications would satisfy this - 19 obligation. - 20 CTIA's proposed certification language requires the individual making the pledge - 21 to certify that the contributor will not make contributions via text message in excess of - 22 \$50 in the calendar year.
+As noted previously, however, it will be possible for a wireless - 23 subscriber to make repeated pledges to the same political committee within a single